gravitee-io/llamaj.cpp/README.md

 You can use the environment variable `LLAMA_CPP_LIB_PATH=/path/to/llama.cpp/build/bin/` This will directly load the dynamically shared object library files (`.so` for linux, `.dylib` for macos) You can also decide to copy these files into a temporary folder using the environment variable `LLAMA_CPP_USE_TMP_LIB_PATH=true`
-The path temporary file will be used to loaad the shared object libraries
+The path temporary file will be used to load the shared object libraries